 Specifically, the Comhairle's governance arrangements have been reviewed and tested against the requirements of the CIPFA/SOLACE framework.
-Whilst this process of review is coordinated corporately,

-Directors and Heads of Service have a responsibility to ensure that their own governance arrangements are adequate and operating effectively.
-In line with framework, the Chief Executive and each Director are required to make an annual statement confirming that this is the case.
-Service Committees, Policy and Resources Committee and Audit and Scrutiny Committee will continue to review Audit Scotland's findings and strategic and operational plans within their remit in 2023/24.
+Whilst this process of review is coordinated corporately, Chief Officers have a responsibility to ensure that their own governance arrangements are adequate and operating effectively.
+In line with the framework, the Chief Executive and each Chief Officer are required to make an annual statement confirming that this is the case.
+Service Committees, Policy and Resources Committee and Audit and Scrutiny Committee will continue to review Audit Scotland's findings and strategic and operational plans within their remit in 2025/26.
+It is acknowledged that CIPFA/SOLACE have issued further guidance covering the annual review of governance and the annual governance statement, for application in 2025/26 onwards.